Evaluate Team Performance

 4th November 2014 | Peter Hawkins

-Since writing the second edition of Leadership Team Coaching (Hawkins, 2014), I have been asked, by both client teams and training programmes, ‘how can we test or measure progress in each of the five disciplines?’
+I have been asked, by both client teams and training programmes, ‘how can we test or measure progress in each of the five disciplines?’
 This became a very useful springboard for further exploration, which led to developing the following measures, which can be used by team coaches or by teams to evaluate and monitor their own progress.
 These measures are designed to facilitate exploration and further development, not the scoring of achievements, ticking off accomplishments or self-blame.
-Further and more detailed explorations of evaluating and assessing team performance and progress can be found in Chapter 11 of Leadership Team Coaching in Practice, including a questionnaire based on these questions:
+Further and more detailed explorations of evaluating and assessing team performance and progress can be carried out with a questionnaire, such as:

 - Has the team created an agreed upon and inclusive list of all their commissioners (all those who have a right to require something from the team)?

 - Have they included their past and future commissioners – such as founders, future customers, possible potential buyers of the company?

 - Does the team have a clear sense of what each commissioner needs from them to succeed and how they could inadvertently fail this commissioner?

 - Has the team generatively co-created a mission, including purpose, strategy, core values and vision that is better than the team leader or any team member could have created by themselves?

 - Has the team envisioned future emerging challenges?

 - Have they stepped into the shoes and experience of each of their key stakeholders and clarified what their wider eco-system needs from them?

 - Have they used the outputs from 2.2, 2.3 and 2.4 to clarify their collective endeavour?
 (See Leadership Team Coaching in Practice, 2014: Chapter 1)